Developing Talent

 Within the Business Application Software Development sector companies realise the implementation of best practice is critical for continued success.
 At BASDA we offer our members a forum for sharing information so that internal resources are well informed – whether that is technical advice and support for a particular challenge, industry-wide best practices or education through our various events, webinars and conferences.
 If you are new in the sector or have significant experience this is a valuable resource available for members to support internal talent development.
 This collaborative approach with our members means staying up to date and on top of industry changes or developments that may otherwise be missed.

-Pauline Green, Head of Compliance & Programs, Intuit QuickBooks and Chair of Payroll, Pensions & HR SIG and Ability SIG
+Pauline Green, Head of Compliance & Programs, Intuit QuickBooks and Chairperson of Payroll, Pensions & HR SIG and Ability SIG to December 2023

-Pauline was promoted from Compliance Analyst to Offering Program Manager, to Compliance Manager and more recently to Head of Compliance & Programs, Intuit QuickBooks because of her experience, personal development, and involvement with BASDA.
+Pauline was promoted from Compliance Analyst to Offering Program Manager, to Compliance Manager and more recently to Head of Compliance & Programs, Intuit QuickBooks because of the depth of her experience, personal development, and involvement with BASDA.

 Jim Etherton, Senior Product Manager at Coins and Chair of the Construction Specialist Interest Group up to February 2020